 Can GMO’s CROSS with Plants From My Garden?

 For most people, this is not a worry.
 If you live in an industrial agriculture area where GMO corn is growing, you can have problems since corn is wind pollinated and corn pollen can travel at least 2 miles.
 The corn you eat is the seeds so that would be contaminated.
 You might thinking what about beets?
 They are wind pollinated too.
 Well beets are picked in their first year so GMO beets are harvest long before seed production.
+Also, soy beans are self-pollinating so the crossing rate is very low and the distance for a cross to occur is very short so there’s no worries about contamination from a far.

 WHAT IS MONSANTO?